jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 # Advising

-I regularly advise governments and leading AI companies on various AI policy issues.
+<p class="lead">I regularly advise governments and leading AI companies on how they could manage emerging risks from AI.</p>

 ### Advising governments